ben-arnold/enterics-immuno-epi/README.md

 # enterics-seroepi
-Seroepidemiology of enteropathogens among children in low-resource settings
+Enteropathogen antibody dynamics and force of infection among children in low-resource settings

 ## Description

-This repository includes data and computational notebooks to support the paper entitled _Enteropathogen seroepidemiology among children in low-resource settings_ (in review).
+This repository includes data and computational notebooks to support the paper entitled _Enteropathogen antibody dynamics and force of infection among children in low-resource settings_ (in review).
 All files required to replicate the analyses are included herein, and the repository is cross-referenced with the Open Science Framework (https://osf.io/r4av7).
 For questions, please write Ben Arnold at UC Berkeley (benarnold@berkeley.edu).

 ## Details